-Neighbourhood Plans form part of the statutory development plan for the district and are used to determine planning applications in the area the plan covers.
+Neighbourhood Plans form part of the statutory development plan for the district and are used to determine planning applications.
 Whilst the District Council does not produce the Neighbourhood Plan there is a duty for it to provide advice and technical assistance to communities as work progresses.
 This includes having a specific role to play at certain statutory stages in the process.